 The benefits system is complicated.
 If any of the points above apply or you are unsure, you should seek specialist welfare rights advice before making any UC claim.

-General guidance on claiming benefits and in particular UC, if you lose your job can be found on our website.
+General guidance on claiming benefits and in particular UC, if you lose your job can be found in our news article: Have you just left work and need to claim universal credit?.

 If you want help or advice on JSA or any other benefits, we strongly recommend you speak to a welfare rights adviser who can go through a full benefits check with you.